FamilySearch/pewpew/README.md

 ### v0.4.8
 Bug fixes:
 - Fixed error where a try run could try to use an endpoint which provides for a provider that it also depends on.
+- Prevent errors from arising due to boolean operators not being evaluated lazily.

 Changes:
 - Add modulus `%` expression operator.